goober99/lisp-gui-examples/survey.md

 A Lisp developer criticizing a project for lack of widespread adoption is like throwing rocks in a glass house, but IUP has been in development since the 1990s yet doesn't appear to be in the repos of any major Linux distro.
-It is liberally licensed under the MIT license, so might be able to static link it and include it with your app but evaluating how feasible or difficult that would have been with Chicken Scheme was outside the scope of my quick tutorial.
+It is liberally licensed under the MIT license, so you might be able to static link it and include it with your app but evaluating how feasible or difficult that would have been with Chicken Scheme was outside the scope of my quick tutorial.

 IUP supports a declarative language called